 In short, no. As far as we can tell, Preserve’s is the only program of its kind in the US.
 In France, in 2011, BIC launched a mail-in program to collect and recycle disposable razors, turning the blades into metal parts for washing machines and other appliances.
 Clearly France is much smaller than the US, but with almost a decade having passed, you’d think a problem of this scale would have a solution by now.

 Some companies have made efforts to trim the amount of material and resources going into making disposable razors, including using bioplastics.
 Still, the impact of these throwaway products with in-built obsolescence is staggering.
 If you do want to use disposable blades, consider getting a durable safety razor type handle such as the Edwin Jagger Razor that takes Mach 3 Turbo heads.
 Ignore the description saying it’s for ladies; eco-friendliness is for every gender.
 Read the full review here.

 Slant razors use torqued razor blades that slice hair at an angle.
 This can take some getting used to but is very efficient once you do.
 They are a good option if an open comb razor is irritating to your skin or not getting the job done.

 Adjustable razors are those that let you customize the space (blade gap) between blade and safety bar.
 A larger blade gap means a more aggressive shave.
 This type of razor is a great option if you tend to vary how frequently you shave, or if you like to adjust the intensity of your shave part way through.

 Finally, a butterfly razor is a safety razor with ‘butterfly’ doors that open from the top to let you remove and insert blades quickly and easily.
 They have a more traditional look and are a good option if you’re a little nervous about handling blades.

-So, now you’ve got your razor figured out, how about your shaving cream and aftershave?
+So, now you’ve got your razor figured out, how about your shaving cream and an eco-friendly shaving brush?